• Skip to primary navigation

 What is a 'Hash'?

-Hash is traditionally a simple fried dish using leftover potato, onions and meat and can be served for breakfast, lunch, or dinner.
+Hash is traditionally a simple fried dish using leftover potatoes, onions, and meat, and can be served for breakfast, lunch, or dinner.

 Hash in North America is often served with fried eggs on top, and is sometimes even topped with hollandaise!